d4n3sh/thedaneshproject/content/posts/2007-05-10-only-in-malaysia.md

 ---
 Some fun pics I got in my mail.
 Only in Malaysia.

 1. Awesome street sign.
-Let&#8217;s say it in English and BM in the same sentence.
+Let's say it in English and BM in the same sentence.

 [![thisroadsignislocatedinsungaibesikualalumpur.jpg][1]][2]